vordgi/robindoc/docs/03-customization/01-elements/keylinks.md

 ## KeylinkToContent

 A special element that appears at the very start of the page when the user presses the tab key for the first time.
-When clicked, it moves the focus to the main content of the page—the documentation itself.
+When clicked, it moves the focus to the main content of the page — the documentation itself.

 This element should be inserted at the very beginning of the page, i.e., the first element in the body.